Salsa Dance

 Types of salsa dance styles

 Salsa dance has evolved, giving rise to various salsa dance styles names that reflect different regional and cultural influences.
-Each different type of salsa dances has its unique characteristics and flavor, offering dancers a diverse range of options to explore and express themselves.
+Thus, every type of salsa dance is characterized by its individual features and taste, and it provides dancers with a wide choice of options.

 Salsa dance styles list